 - 1. Avista will pull service conductor into flush or recessed mounted 200- or 400-amp meter sockets.
 The socket must be rated for underground services. - 2.
-Use only the off-center knockouts in the bottom of the meter socket.
-Applies to 200- and 400-amp cans. - 3.
+The utility service conduit shall terminate in the knockout that best accommodates utility conductor routing to line-side terminals and avoids the neutral lug.
+This is typically an off-center knockout for most meter bases.
+Customer load side connections shall not encumber or interfere with Avista line side connections.
+Customer must confirm the location of conduit terminations with an Avista Construction Representative prior to installation to avoid rework. - 3.
 Avista to seal the source side conduit in recessed mounted meter bases.
-Use Fire Barrier Watertight Sealant stock number 668-0600 with Fire Barrier Packing Material stock number 668-0601 if needed.

-- 4. Tamping required to prevent the conduit from pulling out of meter base. - 5.
-Meter must be mounted on gable end of home or shop/garage having a metal roof or must have the same protection spelled out in section 3.2.2 of Electric Service Requirements Handbook. - 6.
+Use Fire Barrier Watertight Sealant stock number 668-0600 with Fire Barrier Packing Material stock number 668-0601 if needed. - 4.
+Tamping required to prevent the conduit from pulling out of meter base. - Meter must be mounted on gable end of home or shop/garage having a metal roof or must have the same protection spelled out in section 3.2.2 of Electric Service Requirements Handbook. - 6.
 Customer to provide expansion coupling as needed and when required by local office.
 Conductors cannot connect to the bottom of the meter base where expansion couplings are used. - 7.
 Install adequate slack in service conductors to compensate for possible settling or shifts in coupling. - 8.
-Exposed conduit including sweeps must be schedule 80 PVC or rigid metallic conduit (RMC).
+Exposed service conduit including sweeps shall be schedule 80 PVC or rigid metallic conduit (RMC). - 9.
+Service conduit concealed in wall shall be rigid metal conduit (RMC) and remain straight without any bends or offsets when concealed within a wall.
+Service conduit may be schedule 40 PVC within the concrete foundation.
+A large radius sweep shall be provided where the conduit enters the concrete foundation. - 10.
+When the service conduit is concealed within a wall, an Avista service handhole paid for by the customer may be necessary and will be determined based upon Avista's evaluation of the site and installation.

-4.9 Underground Service Pedestal [55]
+4.9 Underground Service Pedestal [56]